 Upper School Student and Vehicle Registration

 All parents with students in Grades 10–12 must register their vehicles as part of their family profile on the Veracross Parent Portal.
 The form should be updated during the year if the information changes.
-In order for the School to manage parking in the neighborhood, 10th, 11th and 12th grade students must register, even if they do not have their license or do not drive a car to school.
-Vehicles must be registered on the Household Profile page of the Veracross Parent Portal.
+In order for the School to manage parking in the neighborhood, all 10th, 11th, and 12th grade students must register, even if they do not have their license or do not drive a car to school.
+Ninth grade students who drive a car to school must also complete the registration.

 Student Driving Policy

 Waynflete provides bus transportation for team members to practices and home games at the Fore River Fields.
 Athletes, however, are permitted to give or receive rides from other athletes to and from practices and games unless their parents inform the School otherwise in writing.
 Parents should make their expectations clear to their children.
 An athlete who accepts a ride from or provides a ride to other athletes accepts complete responsibility at all times and the School will not accept liability for any accident or injury arising out of such transportation.